 \subsection{Is ASASSN-24fw an R Corona Borealis (R CrB) type variable?}

 R CrB stars also show semi-regular pulsations with periods of multiple tens of days and amplitudes up to a few tenths of a magnitude \citep{percy2023}; in contrast, as mentioned before, the star does not show significant variability in its TESS light curves.
 R CrB type variables come under the parent class of hydrogen-deficient stars, are found in a temperature range similar to that of ASASSN-24fw, and are known to show similar long (although sporadic) dimming behaviour \citep{clayton1996, clayton2012, schaefer2024, crawford2025}.
-R CrB stars are also known to exhibit mid-IR excess due to warm circum-stellar dust shells \citep{chesneau2014, rao2015, tisserand2020}.
-The spectrum of R CrB stars are known for their hydrogen-less erratic and asymmetric dimming profiles and are dominated by mostly helium, nitrogen, and carbon enrichment in their atmospheres (see \citep{asplund2000, pandey2021}).
-We found deep hydrogen absorption lines and no helium emission or P Cygni profile in our Keck optical spectrum (the second plot in Figure (\ref{fig:sed0})).
-Moreover, no carbon absorption features or other spectroscopic R CrB signatures were found in our optical spectrum (see \citealt{pandey2021}).
-As the available spectra were taken during the eclipse, we have not performed a detailed spectral analysis in search for other elements characteristic of hydrogen deficient stars (eg. Germanium \citealt{saini2025}).
+R CrB stars are also known to exhibit mid-IR excess due to warm circumstellar dust shells \citep{chesneau2014, rao2015, tisserand2020}.
+The spectrum of R CrB stars are known for their hydrogen-less erratic and asymmetric dimming profiles and are dominated by mostly helium, nitrogen, and carbon enrichment in their atmospheres \citep[see ][]{asplund2000, pandey2021}.
+We found deep hydrogen absorption lines and no helium emission or P Cygni profile in our Keck HiRES optical spectrum (the second plot in Figure (\ref{fig:sed0})) and also the post-dimming Magellan MIKE Spectrum (See Figure (\ref{appendixfig:a})).
+Moreover, no carbon absorption features or other spectroscopic R CrB signatures are seen in our optical spectrum \citep[see ][]{pandey2021}.
+In this study, we have not performed a detailed spectral analysis in search for other elements characteristic of hydrogen deficient stars (eg. Germanium \citealt{saini2025}).
 However, this will be performed later when once we obtain a post-egress spectrum.
-Nevertheless it is highly unlikely that ASASN-24fw is a R CrB type of variable.
+Nevertheless it is highly unlikely that ASASSN-24fw is a R CrB type of variable.